barumau/pandunia/france/pandunia-france.md

 be ais - geler (glacer)
 be bio mute - fermenter
 be bum - exploser (détoner)
+be dom - vivre (habiter)
+be dura - durer
 be fobi - craindre (avoir peur)
 be hapu - convenir (être approprié)
 be in - entrer